SubhrajitG/AI-code/README.md

 ## AI CODES

-This repository contains implementations of several fundamental algorithms in Artificial Intelligence, including Depth-First Search (DFS), Breadth-First Search (BFS), Tic-Tac-Toe, and Hill Climbing.
+This repository contains implementations of several fundamental algorithms in Artificial Intelligence, including Depth-First Search (DFS), Breadth-First Search (BFS), Tic-Tac-Toe, and Hill Climbing and A*(A-Star).
 Each algorithm is implemented in Python and accompanied by comments to help you understand the code.
 This repository is designed for anyone interested in learning about and experimenting with classic AI algorithms.
 Whether you're a student, educator, or AI enthusiast, these implementations will help you understand the core concepts and practical applications of these algorithms.

 Algorithms